timoweave/abcify/README.md

 # abcify

-`abcify` can be used to sort object literal by keys, object destructing by keys (like assignment and imports)
+`abcify` can be used to sort
+1. object literal by keys,
+2. object destructing by keys,
+3. jsx properties by name

 ## SETUP

+* `npm install recast yargs` # abcify dependencies
-* `npm install --global abcify`
+* `npm install abcify`

 ## EXAMPLE